Rocklea - Acacia Ridge

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Rocklea - Acacia Ridge has 98 active public transport stops, offering a mix of train and bus services.
-These stops are served by 26 individual routes, collectively facilitating 3,737 weekly passenger trips.
-The transport accessibility is rated excellent, with residents typically located just 187 meters from the nearest stop.
+Rocklea - Acacia Ridge has 98 active public transport stops operating within its area.
+These stops offer a mix of train and bus services, with 26 individual routes collectively providing 3,737 weekly passenger trips.
+Transport accessibility is rated as excellent, with residents typically located 187 meters from the nearest transport stop.

-Service frequency averages 533 trips per day across all routes, translating to approximately 38 weekly trips per stop.
+Service frequency averages 533 trips per day across all routes, equating to approximately 38 weekly trips per individual stop.

 Frequently Asked Questions - Transport